 A burglary conviction can result in incarceration, significant fines, and a permanent criminal record.
 That’s why having an experienced Fort Lauderdale robbery defense attorney is crucial to successfully defend a first degree or second degree burglary charge.
-Leader & Leader are aware of the grave consequences a burglary or robbery conviction can have on your life and employment.
+Leader, Leader & Zucker, PLLC are aware of the grave consequences a burglary or robbery conviction can have on your life and employment.
 Employers routinely conduct background checks of job applicants and are hesitant to hire anyone with a conviction for theft, robbery or burglary.
 For instance, if you are convicted of a theft offense, there is a mandatory requirement that you give the state of Florida a sample of your DNA to store in a database.
 This can be used against you in any future criminal charges!

 Potential Consequences for Theft, Robbery & Burglary Convictions

 Robbery & burglary theft-related offenses can range from a misdemeanor to a felony charge: